 While in Brussels, Caveat artists Patrick Bernier and Olive Martin propose a collective research into weaving.
 They approach weaving as a means to record a conversational collective agreement.
 The programme will be further detailed soon, but one idea is to collectively ‘weave a contract’ that links their research to Caveat, along with the Caveat team and the public.

 53 Avenue du Port/Havenlaan 53

-On 26 June, Caveat will organise Reading Room #9 , where we will collectively read and discuss texts selected by Patrick Bernier & Olive Martin.
+On the evening of 26 June, Caveat will organise Reading Room #9, where we will collectively read and discuss texts selected by Patrick Bernier and Olive Martin.
 Read more

-The texts are selected by Patrick Bernier & Olive Martin: an artist duo currently based in Nantes, France.
-Bernier & Martin have worked collaboratively for over a decade, developing a varied body of work that combines writing, performance, installation, photography and film.
+Patrick Bernier and Olive Martin have worked collaboratively for over a decade, developing a varied body of work that combines writing, performance, installation, photography and film.
 Throughout the years, they have developed a particular string of interests: migration, rights, colonial history, games, onomastics, weaving, etc. Their projects explore the issues of hospitality and hosting, as well as the porousness of identity.
 The works are nourished by open collaborations with storytellers, lawyers specialised in author and foreigner rights, an American auctioneer, chess players, and more recently, weavers.
-Patrick Bernier and Olive Martin are currently developing a specific research that focuses on the circulation of cultural products on a global scale while problematising the question of the global transmission of knowledge and techniques.
+Bernier and Martin are currently developing a specific research that focuses on the circulation of cultural products on a global scale while problematising the question of the global transmission of knowledge and techniques.

 Motifs as Contracts or Agreements